 … And you’re wondering if there might be a secret recipe to writing a sales letter that converts?

-The trick with writing good sales copy and a sales letter that works day in and day out is that you need to truly understand who your buyer is.
-You need to know what problems their facing and the motivation behind seeking help.
+The trick with writing a good sales copy and a sales letter that works daily is understanding your buyer quickly.
+You need to know their problems and the motivation behind seeking help.
 That’s what we’ll be covering in this article…

-By the time you finish, you’ll have an answer to all the questions you have about writing effective sales letters and what you need to do next to get one done.
+By the time you finish, you’ll have an answer to all your questions about writing effective sales letters and what you need to do next to get one done.

 So, let’s dig in.